-With the recent transitions, shifts and unrest that many of us are experiencing, we thought it’s a great time to highlight the positive impact that coaching can have on individuals, and in turn the wider world, so in this article we share 5 key reasons the world needs more life coaches.
+With the ongoing transitions, shifts and unrest that many of us are experiencing, we thought it’s a great time to highlight the positive impact that coaching can have on individuals, and in turn the wider world, so in this article we share 5 key reasons the world needs more life coaches.

 In uncertain times, certainty of oneself is key.
 And as far as uncertain times go, the current moment feels like it might take some beating!
 The Pandemic changed a lot for so many people and caused a lot of negative thoughts and feelings around what might come next.
 Now we recognise that not everybody is completely certain of who they’re, and in fact, who we are constantly changes, but what we are touching on here is an increased awareness.

 Providing you choose a good quality coaching course, the journey of training and qualifying as a life coach, will unquestionably lead you to become more attuned to yourself, and more aware of your own thoughts, feelings and beliefs and how they relate to the world around you.
 Through a clearer knowledge of our own inner mechanisms, we are better able to meaningfully and purposefully lead ourselves through our own lives.
 And as a life coach, you can take this a step further and help others to improve their self-awareness and in turn identify ways to bring greater fulfilment and meaning to their lives – an incredibly rewarding experience.

 Helping others through adversity